Juvai Semaring Airport

-Juvai Semaring Airport (Bandar Udara Juvai Semaring) (IATA: LBW, ICAO: WAQJ previously WRLB) is an airport serving Long Bawan, located in the province of North Kalimantan in Indonesia.
+Juvai Semaring Airport (Bandar Udara Juvai Semaring) (IATA: LBW, ICAO: WAQJ previously WRLB) is serves Long Bawan, located in the province of North Kalimantan in Indonesia.
 It is also known as Long Bawan Airport.

 Location

 The airport is located in the village of Long Bawan in North Kalimantan, which is located near the border with Malaysia.

 Facilities

 The airport is at an elevation of 762 m above mean sea level.
 It has one runway designated 04/22 which measures 900 × 30 m.